Sommaire

 Improve the image

-Horizon: A horizontal damwould strengthen the image >
+Horizon: A horizontal dam would strengthen the image >

 – Always try the magic wand.
-Usually relevant, here it was deceived by the contrasting dike.

 Ignore the blue line proposed by default for a more efficient method.